xmhai/techdoc/architecture/microservice.md

   - Rewrite these modules as microservices and, then, let microservices shadow the modules for some time.
   - Once the microservices are stabilized, strangulate/disconnect the original modules.
   - Repeat this process for other modules
+- Design consideration
+  - Determine how micro the microservice to be, make sure Ops team can handle like monitoring.
+  - Decide how many microservice should be called in a sequence.
+- Setup DevOps pipeline for the first microservice
+- Database Decomposition
+  - Database wrapping service” pattern.

 ## Practice
 - Make sure the infrastructure is ready before making any commitment to the migration.
 Infrastructure includes: Event-driven architecture, SSO, API Gateway etc.